Pudsey Grammar School

 The remit of the Governing Body and its committees

-The Governing Body and Senior Leadership Team completed a self-evaluation of the school and took into account the examination results, the school’s internal monitoring of pupil progress and attainment, changes to the assessment of pupils and the curriculum and the recent Ofsted report.
-The self-evaluation then informed our school improvement Plan which has prioritised the following three areas:
+The Governing Body and Senior Leadership Team completed a self-evaluation of the school and takes into account the examination results, the school’s internal monitoring of pupil progress and attainment, changes to the assessment of pupils and the curriculum and the Ofsted report.
+The results of the self-evaluation help to prioritise the School Improvement Plan, which in turn allows us to monitor the improvements on the following three areas.